 Being cash rich, or having a large investment portfolio doesn’t necessarily mean you have high net worth.
 Here’s how you can calculate your net worth and why it’s important.

-Driving a posh car, having a sizable investment portfolio or living in a private property doesn’t automatically mean someone is wealthy in Singapore.
+Driving a posh car, having a sizeable investment portfolio, or living in a private property doesn’t automatically mean someone is wealthy in Singapore.
 While these might be signs of wealth, a metric that is more accurate to determine whether someone is well-off is their net worth.

 Here’s why net worth is important and how you can calculate your own.